 Server Logs are wealth of useful information.
 Every SysAdmin knows it.
-Logs act as our only mean to troubleshoot critical issues.
+Logs act as our only mean to troubleshoot critical issues, when nothing else helps.
 Logs are so important that they must be backed up properly & efficiently.
 While every Linux distribution has this facility built-in, its always good to have a centralised log server that captures the logs from all other client nodes.
 It servers many purposes.
 It acts as a central point of contact whenever we need to check the logs.
 No need to login to individual servers.
 It also reduces the load on storage media of individual servers since all the logging is recorded on one central server with huge storage 🙂 Lets learn how to setup our own Centralised Log Server on Linux.
 I have shown using Ubuntu but same applies to Red Hat based servers as well.

 Lab Description : –

 Enable UDP/TCP port.
 Edit

 /etc/rsyslog.conf file.
 There are properties for UDP & TCP under MODULES directive.
 Uncomment both of them.
 It looks like below after uncommenting.
 514 is the port.
 This will enable UDP/TCP communication from clients to server.

 # provides UDP syslog reception $ModLoad imudp $UDPServerRun 514 # provides TCP syslog reception $ModLoad imtcp $InputTCPServerRun 514